Sanofi-Public/PMCB-scGFT/README.md

 and the same character variable from the original object metadata used for synthesis (`groups`).
 It calculates the likelihood that synthesized cells will have the same identity (belong to same `groups`) as their original counterparts.
+It also reports the relative deviation of synthesized gene expression profiles from original cells.

 </details>